 Coffee Latté Hair

 What better way to transition hair than with a balayage blend of color?
 Redken Artist Michael Gibbs explains that rooty coffee latté looks are having a moment because of their carefree and effortless factor.
 To make sure you and your colorist are both on the same page when it comes to what coffee latté look you want to achieve, Redken Artist Kerry Parish-Campbell advises bringing a picture with you during your initial consultation.
 “Do your homework and bring it to your appointment!
 We need to see pictures and preferably the more, the better.
 It paints a picture of consistency in what you’re currently attracted to, looking for and don't like.
 It's a fun conversation we have in the salon since connecting us to your hair ambition is ultimately investing in yourself,” she said.
 To help keep your coffee latté haircolor looking fresh all season long, Parish-Campbell recommends stopping in to see your colorist between appointments for an all-over glaze with Shades EQ hair gloss to maintain your haircolor’s shine and sparkle.
+To maintain your shiny hair at home, try using a vinegar rinse for hair.

 Chocolate Brown Haircolor